 Umbrella's Domain Management feature allows DNS queries for certain domains to query the local network's DNS servers instead of Cisco Umbrella when using the Umbrella roaming client.

-Without specifying internal domains, all DNS queries are sent directly to Umbrella, and as a result, can't reach your network's local resources (for example, computers, servers, printers) on internally-hosted domains that rely on local DNS servers.
+Without specifying internal domains, all DNS queries are sent directly to Umbrella, and as a result, can't reach your network's local resources—computers, servers, and printers—on internally-hosted domains that rely on local DNS servers.

-The Umbrella roaming client determines which domains it should treat as internal domains based on the following two sources: the Umbrella dashboard and DNS suffixes.
+The Umbrella roaming client determines which domains it should treat as internal domains based on these sources:

-The Domain Management area of the Umbrella dashboard (Deployments > Configuration > Domain Management) should be populated with any domains used by your organization to access local resources while on the organization's network (at the physical location or connected via VPN).
+Populate the Internal Domains list with domains used by your organization to access local resources while on the organization's network (at the physical location or connected through VPN).
 Internal Domains is pre-populated with the .local TLD and all RFC-1918 (private network) reverse DNS address space.
-Newly added domains will sync down to Umbrella roaming clients within about one hour.
+Newly added domains sync to Umbrella roaming clients within about one hour.

 The domains contained in the DNS suffixes configuration on a computer's adapter and global network settings are imported automatically into an individual Umbrella roaming client's Internal Domain list each time the Umbrella roaming client starts or a new network adapter (such as a VPN or Wireless connection) is initiated.
 This is to help Umbrella roaming clients adapt in foreign networks where they may want to access local resources without adding the domain through the dashboard.